JamesIves/hlds-docker/README.md

 If you're just looking to start a server as quickly as possible you can follow these steps to use a pre-built image on [Docker Hub](https://hub.docker.com/).

-1. Create a `docker-compose.yml` file.
+1. Create a `docker-compose.yml` file by copying and pasting the example below.
 Adjust the `image` property so the tag name corresponds with the game you want to use.
 Additionally you can adjust the server startup arguments by modifying the `command` property.

 > [!NOTE]
 > In the majority of cases you'll need to specify `+map` for the server to be joinable.